hughharford/atp/get_started/git_branches_project_management.md

 - Branch understanding or success is brought across to master
 - Git branch 'master' still reads as the best, and most current view

+### This approach seems to be effective, still early days
+Notes:
+- Findable notes, provided online or appropriate branch locally for offline
+- Use these two to merge branch back in.
+- - git checkout master
+- - git merge <branch_name>
+- Aim to work in separate files to prevent conflicts